 Northern Roots was initiated by Oldham Council, which owns most of the site.
 Feasibility work started on the project in 2017.
 Over the last three years the Northern Roots project team has been working with experts in business modelling, ecology, urban farming and green technologies, and consulting with local communities, to explore what could and should be done on the 160-acre Northern Roots site.
-The project is now working towards submitting a planning application later in 2021.
+The project is now working towards submitting a planning application in early 2022.

 Northern Roots will need to secure both planning permission and external capital funding before the vision for the project can be delivered.

 Who currently has responsibility for the Northern Roots site?

 The majority of the 160-acre Northern Roots site is currently the responsibility of Oldham Council.
 The Northern Roots project is in the process of becoming a charity.
 In time, the aspiration is that the Northern Roots charity will take a lease on the land from Oldham Council, however there are several steps to be worked through before this will be possible.